 c.
 Reports that will make a significant change in how a disease is diagnosed or treated.

-b.
-Briefly highlighting an issue with a previously published paper
+a.
+Briefly highlighting an issue with a previously published paper.

-The manuscript (including references and figure legends) must be A4 or 8.5x11 inch format with 2.5cm margins, single-spaced typed, left justified, 12 point font using sans serif typeface such as Helvetica (Swiss), Arial or Verdana style.
+The manuscript (including references and figure legends) must be A4 or 8.5 x 11 inch format with 2.5 cm margins, single-spaced typed (please do not submit double line spaced), align text left, 12 point font using sans serif typeface such as Helvetica (Swiss), Arial or Verdana style (please do not use Times New Roman).
 Each line and page of the manuscript text should be numbered consecutively from the title page.

 Scientific Papers and Brief Communications

 Manuscripts should be arranged as follows: title; acknowledgements; abstract; text with subdivisions as given below; references; legends for illustrations.

 These are usually a chronological description of the case describing the history, physical findings, differential diagnoses, diagnostic tests, specialist diagnostic procedures, diagnoses, treatments and outcome.

 The title of the article should be concise but informative.
 Drug trade names will not be included in the title.
 The first name, middle initial(s), and last name of each author must be given.
 Professional affiliations of the authors at the time of the study should be indicated using the symbols *, †, ‡, §, ¶, then **, †† etc., in this order; these are not superscripts.
 Titles (e.g. professor) and qualifications (e.g. DipACVD) are not required.